kazukageorge/coding_challenge_series_A_biotech_company/README.md

 # Coding Challenge - Finding two instances of cas9 from gbff files

 ### Intro:
 This was a coding challenge for a SWE position for a Series A funded biotech company (as of December 2020), founded by a Professor and graduates from MIT.
-Given two GenBank Flat Files ([`gbff`](https://www.ncbi.nlm.nih.gov/datasets/docs/about-ncbi-gbff/)) that contain nucleotide sequences and its metadata, can we predict two instances of cas9?
+Given two GenBank Flat Files ([`gbff`](https://www.ncbi.nlm.nih.gov/datasets/docs/about-ncbi-gbff/)) that contain nucleotide sequences and its metadata, can we find two instances of cas9?

 ### Descriptions: